rexcontrols/REXexamples/0302_IoT_Integrations/0302-05_Node-RED_OpenWeatherMap_API/README.md

 Node-RED + OpenWeatherMap API example
 =====================================

-The source files located in this folder illustrate how to communicate with REX REST API using popular tool Node-red in order to process weather data acquired via OpenWeatherMap API.
+The source files located in this folder illustrate how to communicate with REXYGEN REST API using popular tool Node-red in order to process weather data acquired via OpenWeatherMap API.

 In the OpenWeatherMapAPI_flow.txt file is a flow of nodes which represents configuration of the Node-RED framework.